Marc Dutroux: Early life

 Marc Dutroux was born in Ixelles, Brussels, on 6 November 1956 to Victor Dutroux and Jeanine Lauwens.
 He is the eldest of five children.
 Dutroux spent part of his early childhood in Burundi, then part of the Belgian Congo, where his father worked as a teacher.
 After Burundi gained independence in mid-1962, Dutroux's family moved back to Belgium and settled in the village of Obaix in Hainaut Province.
 Dutroux later reported to have been abused by his mother and father.

 In 1972, Dutroux's parents separated and his father left the family home.
 Shortly after graduating from school, Dutroux left home himself and made his living as an electrician.
 Several years later, in 1976, Dutroux married Françoise Dubois, with whom he had two children.
 The marriage was marred by Dutroux's abusive behaviour towards his family; the couple would divorce in 1983, with Françoise keeping custody of the children.

 Early criminal activity (1979–1989)

 During the late 1970s, Dutroux found new employment as a scrap dealer and supplemented his income by stealing car parts.
 From 1979 onward he was convicted for a variety of petty offences including assault, drug dealing, and trading stolen vehicles.
 Meanwhile, he regularly visited ice skating rinks in Charleroi, Forest, and Montignies-sur-Sambre, where he would deliberately trip or bump into young female skaters in order to touch them.
 In October 1980, Dutroux visited a Charleroi skating rink and got into a physical altercation with another patron, Armand de Beyn, after repeatedly colliding with De Beyn's girlfriend.
 A court case ended with De Beyn being convicted of assault and battery against Dutroux, although Dutroux was banned from the Charleroi skating rink.

-One of his mistresses was Michelle Martin, whom he later married and with whom he had three more children.
+He later married Michelle Martin, with whom he had three more children.